farraasbahri-star/Separated-Pekora-2017-Android-Clients/README.md

 # Separated-Pekora-2017-Android-Clients
 Install Pekora Without Uninstall Roblox!

-This Project ha been discontinued to update because pekora was rat and i quit on pekora now
+This Project has been discontinued to update because pekora was rat and i quit on pekora now